Thank you to everyone who came to our summer concert, SeedSpell, in July 2025!

 Exciting news!
 This Summer, the Cambridge and Leith Hill Timeline Choirs will be joining forces to create an evening of songs, charms and Earth magic: Seedspell on Saturday 12th July 2025.

-Seedspell weaves music and words from across the ages into a powerful prayer to nature.
+Seedspell weaves music and words from across the ages into a powerful celebration of nature.
 From an 11th century charm to bless a barren field, to a modern day plea to preserve our rivers, our programme celebrates the ancient mysteries of the natural world, and our fragile position within it.

 We will also be singing two new commissions inspired by our collaboration with the Cambridge University Library’s Curious Cures exhibition.